TerraDharitri/js_team_repos/repos_docs/to_be_verified/level3/drt-js-sdk-web-wallet-provider/drt-js-sdk-web-wallet-provider-3.2.1/README.md

-# mx-sdk-js-web-wallet-provider
+# drt-js-sdk-web-wallet-provider

 Signing provider for dApps: DharitrI (Web) Wallet.

-Documentation is available on [docs.DharitrI.org](https://docs.DharitrI.org/sdk-and-tools/drtjs/drtjs-signing-providers/), while an integration example can be found [here](https://github.com/DharitrI/mx-sdk-js-examples/tree/main/signing-providers).
+Documentation is available on [docs.DharitrI.org](https://docs.DharitrI.org/sdk-and-tools/drtjs/drtjs-signing-providers/), while an integration example can be found [here](https://github.com/DharitrI/drt-js-sdk-examples/tree/main/signing-providers).

-Note that **we recommend using [dapp-core](https://github.com/DharitrI/mx-sdk-dapp)** instead of integrating the signing provider on your own.
+Note that **we recommend using [dapp-core](https://github.com/DharitrI/drt-sdk-dapp)** instead of integrating the signing provider on your own.

 ## Distribution